 Inflammation is the body’s natural response when it’s attempting to fight a disease or infection.
 However, when this becomes chronic, then it becomes a catalyst for a number of chronic diseases that include metabolic syndrome, heart disease, and certain cancers.
 As a result, it’s always important to keep your inflammation in check and one way to do so would be by drinking orange juice.

 According to an archived study, orange juice contains anti-inflammatory properties that may help to reduce the inflammatory markers attached to chronic diseases (1).

 5. It may help protect your heart health

 Heart disease continues to be the leading cause of death worldwide, yet a glass of orange juice may help curb these figures.
 This is because drinking orange juice may help to reduce the risk factors associated with heart disease.

 For instance, research published in the journal Lipids in Health and Disease found that orange juice helped to reduce the levels of both total and ‘bad LDL cholesterol all while increasing the levels of ‘good’ HDL cholesterol.

 But is all orange juice good juice?

 Now it’s important to remember that the freshly squeezed orange juice that you make in the comfort of your home is different from the orange juice that you’ll find in the grocery store.
 This is because most processed orange juices contain added sugar, preservatives, and extra calories.

 As a result, these store-bought juices can increase blood sugar levels, and thus increase the risk of diabetes as well as weight gain (2).

 As a result, it’s preferable to either freshly squeeze your own orange juice.
-If you’re looking to purchase orange juice or avoid frozen, canned or concentrated orange juices.
-Rather only buy orange juices that carry the label 100% of freshly squeezed.
+If you’re looking to purchase orange juice, avoid frozen, canned, or concentrated orange juices.
+Rather only buy orange juices that carry the label 100% freshly squeezed.
 It’s also important to make sure that they don’t contain any added sugars.